-For our students, Great Circle is an alternative when their home schools cannot provide the training or resources needed, or when children have communications issues that need a specialized approach.
+For our students, Great Circle Academy is an alternative when their home schools cannot provide the training or resources needed, or when children have communications issues that need a specialized approach.
 Our goal is provide a space where students can blossom – through traditional classroom learning, but also by using nature as a teacher, and art and music as therapy, and by developing life and vocational skills or just slowing down when life starts to get too fast.

 Our small classes, about 10 students, mean our staff can personally focus on each student.
 Our highly trained teachers and therapists collaborate to use a variety of evidence-based programs and behavior strategies to focus on short-term goals that lead to longer-term success and reignite a child’s passion for learning.
 By adapting our teaching to fit each student’s personality and needs, we get to know each child on a deeper, personal level.
 To understand what each student is going through, so we know the best way to teach him or her.
 To make him feel safe.
 To help her feel empowered.